Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ![](./images/noipFree.png)
 <br/>

-Wait for the email and "Confirm Account".
+Wait for the email and "Confirm Account" before you proceed.

 You need a Google account to proceed.
 Create one if you don't have it.
 Go to  [https://console.cloud.google.com](https://console.cloud.google.com)  and log in with your Google account.